-This requires knowledge of Docker concepts and skills in creating custom Dockerfiles
+This requires knowledge of Docker concepts and skills in creating custom Dockerfiles.

 When building the base image with

-it creates a base image with:
+a base image is created with:

-- Python 2.7 and Python 3.6
+Python 2.7 and Python 3.6

-- No CUDA support
+No CUDA support

-To build a CUDA-enabled base image, add
+You need to build a CUDA-enabled base image.
+To enable CUDA add the

--c 1 to the command line:
+--with-cuda option to the command line:

-After each upgrade of DSS, you must rebuild all base images
+After each upgrade of DSS, you must rebuild all base images and update code envs.

 Multiple base images¶